Strengthening Families and The 5 Protective Factors Series: Social & Emotional Competence of Children

 These facts are also not lost on researchers who have studied the negative impact of father absence and concluded that father involvement is critical to child well-being.
 NFI’s programs and resources combat father absence, pure and simple.
 In doing so they help children develop social and emotional competence through increased and competent father involvement, thus reducing children’s stressors and the risk of limited, disrupted, or arrested attachments to their primary caregivers that lead to short- and long-term developmental problems.

-As a way to further address this factor, NFI has created mother-specific resources that address the relationships between fathers and mothers.
+To further address this factor, NFI has created mother-specific resources that examine relationships between fathers and mothers.
 The most significant relationship in a child’s life is the relationship between his or her mother and father.
 This relationship is the blueprint a child follows for developing his or her own relationships.
-Improving this relationship is critical to prevent disruptions between children and their primary caregivers and to intervene and repair after disruptions.
-Because mothers are most often the primary caregiver of children—and certainly in cases where the parents are not romantically involved or living together—they need resources that help them better understand the importance of father involvement in the lives of their children and how to effectively co-parent.
+Improving this relationship is critical to prevent disruptions between children and their primary caregivers and to intervene to repair them.
+Because mothers are most often the primary caregivers of children—and certainly in cases where the parents are not romantically involved or living together—they need resources that help them better understand the importance of fathers' involvement in their children's lives and how to co-parent effectively.

-Because of the popularity of this booster session, NFI developed Understanding Dad™, a program that helps mothers address maternal gatekeeping behavior in a more comprehensive manner.
-The program also builds practical communication skills mothers can use to improve the relationship they have with the father of their children.
+NFI developed Understanding Dad™, a program that helps mothers address maternal gatekeeping behavior more comprehensively.
+The program also builds practical communication skills that mothers can use to improve their relationships with their children's fathers.

 NFI has also developed resources for mothers in the form of tip cards and “pocketbook” guides for mass distribution by organizations.